-The Muslim Debate Initiative (MDI) invited Tommy Robinson, head of the English Defence League (EDL) to a public debate on whether Islam or Islamophobia is a threat to Britain, at the Conway Hall on 4th October 2012.
+The Muslim Debate Initiative (MDI) invited Tommy Robinson, head of the English Defence League (EDL), to a public debate on whether Islam or Islamophobia is a threat to Britain, at Conway Hall on 4th October 2012.

-It is interesting to note, that at the time of writing this article, far-right websites commenting on MDI’s invitation to the EDL to public debate, have chosen to selectively ignore the fact that Muslim Debate Initiative is plainly a organisation based upon Islamic principles – and more importantly, are the ones giving a platform to Tommy Robinson when many non-Islamic organisations haven’t.
-The mere existence of an Islamic organisation giving a platform to Tommy Robinson, runs contrary to popular Islamophobic propaganda against Islam, namely, that Islam censors criticism and silences its critics.
+It is interesting to note that at the time of writing this article, far-right websites commenting on MDI’s invitation to the EDL to public debate have chosen to selectively ignore the fact that the Muslim Debate Initiative is plainly an organisation based upon Islamic principles – and more importantly, are the ones giving a platform to Tommy Robinson when many non-Islamic organisations haven’t.
+The mere existence of an Islamic organisation giving a platform to Tommy Robinson runs contrary to popular Islamophobic propaganda against Islam, namely, that Islam censors criticism and silences its critics.

-MDI hopes that the readers of these far-right websites will take note of this fact and the fact that their websites and reportage have conspicuously omitted comment on this glaring observation.
+MDI hopes that readers of these far-right websites will take note of this fact and of the fact that their websites and reportage have conspicuously omitted comment on this glaring observation.

 The response of Unite Against Fascism